 To apply for entry through the Cadigal program, you will need to submit an application form (PDF 640KB) to our Student Support Services team once you have registered with UAC and applied for your course.

-If you're a Health Sciences student, use this form instead, and send it to the Yooroang Garang Indigenous Support Unit team.
+If you're a Health Sciences student, send the form to the Yooroang Garang Indigenous Support Unit team.

 You also need to provide supporting documents, including proof of Aboriginality.
 This can be:

-For more details, read the Yooroang Garang Policy – Proof of Aboriginality, and the University’s Confirmation of Aboriginality Policy 2014.
+For more details read the University’s Confirmation of Aboriginality Policy 2015.

 If you’re at least 21 years of age and meet certain other criteria, you may be able to get into uni through the mature-age entry scheme.
 If eligible, you will need to apply through the Universities Admissions Centre (UAC).